Frequently Asked Questions

 About 80% of people with bipolar II, anxiety, OCD, PTSD, or depression can taper off medications completely, and just use homeopathic and natural supplements to maintain balance.
 This varies based on the severity of the symptoms, the duration of use of medications, and the ability of the patient to manage stress.

-In cases of schizophrenia, schizoaffective, or bipolar I, medications can sometimes be discontinued completely.
-Some patients with these conditions find that we can simplify their regimen significantly but they like to remain on a low dose of one medication to maintain overall stability.
+In cases of schizophrenia, schizoaffective, or bipolar I, medications can sometimes be discontinued completely, but it is not recommended.
+I generally advise patients with these conditions to remain on a low dose of a medication to maintain overall stability, and work toward simplifying the regimen over time.
 For example, several of my patients start treatment on 3 or more medications, and are able to taper to a low dose of just one of them and use homeopathic medicine as the main method of stabilizing symptoms.
+This allows for the best of both worlds of medicine, while minimizing side effects.

 Will I have to use homeopathic medicine indefinitely?